Kalki Koechlin: Breakthrough and commercial success (2011–2014)

-After facing some early struggle for film roles, Koechlin had four releases in 2011, garnering widespread recognition for her performances in them.
-The first was Bejoy Nambiar's Shaitan, a crime-thriller with an ensemble cast that included Koechlin, Rajeev Khandelwal, Gulshan Devaiya, Shiv Panditt, Neil Bhoopalam, and Kirti Kulhari.
-She played the role of a disturbed teenager and called it an exhausting experience, saying that she felt drained while trying to, "get into a psyche of someone who does a lot of drugs and booze, has lost her mind a little bit and is very vulnerable".
-While the character was inconsistently described by film critics as "nightmarish" and "engaging", Koechlin was praised for her performance, with Raja Sen calling her "an increasingly striking actress".
-Upon release, the film received positive reviews from critics, and earned Koechlin a Screen Award for Best Actress nomination.
+After facing some early struggle for film roles, Koechlin had four film releases in 2011, garnering widespread praise for her performances in them.
+The first was Bejoy Nambiar's crime thriller Shaitan, alongside an ensemble cast of Rajeev Khandelwal, Gulshan Devaiah, Shiv Panditt, Neil Bhoopalam, Kirti Kulhari, Rajit Kapoor, Pawan Malhotra and Rajkummar Rao.
+Based on the 2007 murder of Adnan Patrawala incident, the film told the story of five friends who get embroiled in a crime.
+She played the role of a disturbed teenager and called it an "exhausting experience", saying that she felt drained while trying to, "get into a psyche of someone who does a lot of drugs and booze, has lost her mind a little bit and is very vulnerable".
+The film opened to positive reviews from critics upon release, with high praise for Koechlin's performance, with Raja Sen calling her "an increasingly striking actress".
+It emerged as a moderate commercial success at the box-office, grossing ₹390 million worldwide.
+Koechlin's performance in the film earned her a first nomination for the Screen Award for Best Actress.